Biotech execs are feeling upbeat and looking to grow their companies, but an undertow of fresh concerns nags many

 But what I found even more interesting than the hard numbers from this survey are the thoughts they shared on dealmaking, biotech valuations, hiring and more.
 As a group, this executive crowd has been doing a lot of thinking about the state of affairs in biotech.
 And I’m happy to share many of their thoughts in the analysis of the numbers below.

+Altogether 105 biotech execs agreed to take our survey and 96 finished the work.
+(Many of you might view that as N=96.)
+The group was largely made up of biotech CEOs, with the rest a medley of C-suite execs and VCs on a variety of biotech boards from both sides of the Atlantic.
 Most were based in the US, with heavy concentrations in Cambridge/Boston and California, largely in the Bay Area.
 About a quarter of the participants were in Europe, weighted toward London and the Golden Triangle.
 I specifically sought out executives in the three big hubs: Boston, San Francisco and London.
 But a number of other executives were scattered from coast-to-coast in the US and north to south in Europe.

+The results are presented in the aggregate.
 The individual responses are confidential, but they also had an opportunity to make comments on the record or not for attribution.
 And many offered some keen insights on some of the most important issues facing the industry.